 2nd Battalion, Headquarters Company

-Naomitsu was raised in Nuuanu on Waikahalulu Lane.
-He attended McKinley High School where he became known as “Jimmy.”
-His teacher could not say “Naomitsu” and proclaimed that he would call him “Jimmy.”
+Naomitsu attended McKinley High School where he became known as “Jimmy.”
+His teacher could not say “Naomitsu” and proclaimed that he would call him Jimmy.
 Years later, Jimmy would legally adopt James as his first name.

-James was present at the community farewell ceremony at Iolani Palace on March 28, 1943.
-Sakamoto was enlisted into the U.S. Army on March 30, 1943.
+Sakamoto enlisted into the U.S. Army on March 30, 1943.
 He was sent to the “tent city” at Schofield Barracks with the other new soldiers.
-The 442nd then left Honolulu on April 4 on the S.S.
+They left Honolulu on April 4 on the S.S.
 Lurline for San Francisco.
-This was followed by a train trip to Camp Shelby, Mississippi.
+This was followed by a cross county train trip to Camp Shelby, Mississippi.

 During training at Camp Shelby, Jimmy became a favorite of our battalion commander, Lt.
 Col. James Hanley.
 When Hanley wrote his memoir, he spoke of the time he had Jimmy ask a farmer to move his herd of cows across a bridge during maneuver training, then the 2nd Battalion crossed over.
 The Army Inspector said the 2nd Battalion was “killed” in crossing the bridge, which had been mined.
 Hanley told the Inspector, “The cows detonated the mines,” and that there was “lots of meat for hamburgers now.”
 The Army Inspector had no answer for that.